 It’s also best to create an electrical ground for the antenna.
 This improves the strength of the cell signal.
 This means mounting the antenna to a metal pole, and then mounting the pole into the Earth itself.
 Or, you can connect a ground spike to the pole.
 If you cannot do either of these, then at least connect the antenna to the metal chassis of your RV.

-A signal booster simply increases the volume of the cell signal so that your phone, tablet, and hotspot device can “hear it better”.
-Cell phone signals are audio signals that are too faint to be heard by the human ear, and are transmitted on high frequencies that our ears can’t detect.
-Signal boosters literally make these sounds louder.
+A cellular booster simply increases the volume of the cell signal so that your phone, tablet, and hotspot device can “hear it better”.
+Cell phone signals are audio signals that run at too high of a frequency to be heard by the human ear.
+Cellular boosters literally make these sounds louder.

-As a result, signal boosters also increase the noise.
-If there is too much noise in the signal, your device will continue to re-request the same packets of data from the tower until it finally gets a clean packet.
+As a result, cellular boosters also increase the noise.
+If there is too much static noise in the signal, your device will continue to re-request the same packets of data from the sender until it finally gets a clean packet.
 This could result in slow service.
-If you’re camping in an area with good to excellent cell signal, then a booster will actually slow down your service due to increased noise.
+If you’re camping in an area with average to excellent cell signal, then a booster will actually slow down your service due to increased noise.
 In that case, it’s best to shut off your booster.
 Antennas, on the other hand, do not increase noise.

-Most signal boosters advertise a 50 decibel gain to a 65 decibel gain.
+Most cellular boosters advertise a 50 decibel gain to a 65 decibel gain.

-- Signal boosters work better in places with weak signal.
+- Boosters work better in places with weak signal.
 Antennas can also work in areas with weak cell signal, but work even better in areas with moderate to excellent signal.

-- Signal boosters should be turned off when camped in places with good to excellent signal to avoid boosting noise.
+- Boosters should be turned off when camped in places with good to excellent signal to avoid boosting noise.
 Antennas, however, can be utilized anywhere.

 - Antennas do not require any power to function.
-Signal boosters, however, have to be connected to a power source.
+Boosters, however, have to be connected to a power source.

-- Antennas can cost between $100 to $200 when you include the cost of the pole, mounting hardware, coaxial cable, and connectors.
-Signal boosters can cost between $500 to $750, but usually come with everything you need to mount and install.
+- Antennas can cost between $150 to $250 when you include the cost of the pole, mounting hardware, coaxial cable, and connectors.
+Boosters can cost between $500 to $750, but usually come with everything you need to mount and install.

-- Signal boosters can be left mounted to the RV or vehicle while driving.
+- Boosters can be left mounted to the RV or vehicle while driving.
 Antennas can also be left mounted while driving, depending on how tall the pole is.
 Generally you want a taller pole for antennas, but must take it down while driving.

-If you want something already configured and designed, get a signal booster.
+If you want something already configured with easy installation, get a signal booster.
 You get everything you need in one box, and generally works for most camping situations.

 Which Brand of Antenna or Signal Booster Should I Get?